Gorvok/gorvokaj_gjovani_week3_assignment/README.md

     Make sure your MySQL service is running.
     Use the Sequelize CLI to create the database and migrate the models:
 4. **Terminal**
+   ``sh
    npx sequelize db:create
    npx sequelize db:migrate

 5. **Start the application**
 npm start